Skip to content

 • Scientifically a fruit, tomatoes are the world’s most popular fruit, followed by bananas

-• Mexico is the leading exporter of tomatoes with 1.8M tonnes; the US leading importer at 1.9M tonnes
+• Mexico is the world leading exporter of tomatoes, with the U. S. importing 99.8% of Mexico’s exports

 • First traced to the Aztecs in 700AD, tomatoes were introduced to Europe in the 1500’s.
 Many Europeans thought they were poisonous.